niner/Inline-Perl5/README.md

     PERL5
 ```

-## Invoke a method on a Perl 6 object from Perl 5
+## Invoke a method on a Raku object from Perl 5

-Perl 6 objects passed to Perl 5 functions will behave just like any other
+Raku objects passed to Perl 5 functions will behave just like any other
 objects in Perl 5, so you can invoke methods using the -> operator.

 ```